christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_commentary.png">}}

-## 3. Adding Server Functionality
+## 3. Server
+*Adding Server Functionality*

 Let's start filling the server function.
 A helpful documentation is the Shiny cheat sheet (Part Server Opeartions (Reactivity)).

-### 3.1 Reactive Symbol Extraction
+### 3.1 Symbol Extraction
+*Reactive Symbol Extraction*

-Now you can comment out / remove the stock_data_tbl object at the top, because that is going to be updated depending on the user input.
-Everything what is needed, is in our source file. we just need to figure out how to use these
+Now you can comment out / remove the `stock_data_tbl` object at the top, because that is going to be updated depending on the user input.
+Everything what is needed, is in our source file.
+We just need to figure out how to use these.

-We delay Reactions `eventReactive()` (Great for generating reactive values from Button clicks).
-This functions generates a reactive value only when an event happens.
-Good for creating reactive values following button clicks.
+We delay Reactions `eventReactive()`.
+This function generates a reactive value only when an event happens.
+That is good for creating reactive values following button clicks.
 Let's start with plotting out the symbol that the user selects when clicking the analyze Button (`input$analyze`):

 * Print the symbol that the user is selecting (inputId = "analyze")
 * Use `renderText()` and `textOutput()` together.
 These are used to generate HTML text for inside H-tags (headers) and p-tags (paragraphs).

-REWRITE, BETTER EXPLANATION

 ```r
     # Stock Symbol ----